Geography at Christopher Hatton

 - Children explore geography within contexts that connect with their own lives e.g. local area, River Thames visit.

 - Fieldwork is an essential part of geography, visits within the local area support children to value their neighbourhood and understand the impact they can have.
-Children have been actively involved in contributing to improvements such as designs for school spaces and a local pocket park.
-On a wider scale, visits to other parts of the country enable our children to develop a sense of place and belonging and that they are empowered to make improvements to their environment.
+Former pupils contributed to improvements such as designs for school spaces and a local pocket park.
+On a wider scale, visits to other parts of the country enable our children to develop a sense of place and belonging.

-- A sense of curiosity and fascination about the world is essential to fully engaging in a rich cultural life.
+- A sense of curiosity and fascination about the natural world is a precursor to be an active citizen who makes responsible environmental decisions.

 Implementation

-- The Geography scheme of work, developed by staff across all key stages, lays out the sequential steps to be taught so that new knowledge and skills build on what has been taught before and pupils can work towards clearly defined high quality outcomes.
+- Our Geography scheme of work lays out the sequential steps to be taught so that new knowledge and skills build on what has been taught before and pupils can work towards clearly defined outcomes.

-- Geography is taught within topics, with lessons sometimes blocked to allow immersion in the process.
+- Geography is taught within topics, with lessons sometimes blocked to allow a tight focus on skills and knowledge.

 - Each strand of Geography (locational knowledge, place knowledge, Human and physical geography, Geographical Skills and field work) is covered and revisited so that pupils retain and build upon prior learning.